mapbender/mapbender-documentation/en/quickstart.rst

 * info on: layer provides feature info requests, info default activates the feature info functionality
 * toggle allowed: allows opening of folder at application start
 * toggle on: open folder on start of the application
-* layer ordering: allows to order layer according to the standard or QGIS configuration.
+* layer ordering: allows to order layer according to the Standard or QGIS configuration.
 * more information (...): opens a dialog with detailed layer information:
 * ID: ID of the layer
 * Name: layer name of the service information (for getMap-Requests)